Grigorasch/related-list-npm/README.md

 const RelatedList = require("related-list");
 const itemList = new RelatedList();
 itemList.add('1', '2', '3');
-// The head() method goes to the first item and returns its value console.log(itemList.head());  // 1 console.log(itemList.next());  // 2
+// The head() method goes to the first chain and returns its value console.log(itemList.head());  // 1 console.log(itemList.next());  // 2

-// The start() method returns the list to the beginning, but does not assign the current item.
+// The start() method returns the list to the beginning, but does not assign the current chain.
 This method is used to call the next() method sequentially itemList.start();
 console.log(itemList.next());  // 1
 console.log(itemList.next());  // 2